2022 Global Modeled Catastrophe Losses

 Here are a few key takeaways from this year’s report:

-- While the actual average loss over the past decade is approximately USD 75 billion, our white paper shows that global industry modeled average annual loss is far higher—coming in this year at USD 106 billion – meaning significant cat losses can and will occur under the climatic conditions of today.
+- While the actual average loss over the past five years is approximately USD 100 billion, our white paper shows that global industry modeled average annual loss is far higher—coming in this year at USD 123 billion.

 - Over the past 5 years, actual insured losses from natural catastrophes have averaged USD 100 billion compared to an average of less than USD 50 billion over the previous 5-year period.